Control Flow#

 CuTe DSL walks Python’s AST and converts each control-flow construct it finds into structured intermediate representation (IR).
 You can therefore write ordinary Python loops and branches while the compiler decides—statement by statement—whether to

-evaluate at compile time if the controlling value is a Constexpr (compile-time Python value), or
+evaluate at compile time if it’s a native Python control flow, or

-emit intermediate representation (IR) when the value is dynamic.
+emit intermediate representation (IR) when the control flow is marked as dynamic.

 For a high-level discussion of the overall pipeline, see the code-generation overview.